Rivian EDV: Traction motors

-According to a vehicle identification number encoding document that Rivian filed with the NHTSA, there will be three drivetrain options: front-wheel drive using one or two traction motors, or all-wheel drive with two motors.
+According to a vehicle identification number encoding document that Rivian filed with the NHTSA, there would have been three drivetrain options: front-wheel drive using one or two traction motors, or all-wheel drive with two motors.
 However, Rivian does not plan to produce the AWD model with two traction motors.

 The first EDV-700s have a dual-motor front-wheel drive arrangement, using motors sourced from Robert Bosch GmbH.
 The output has been detuned from the comparable front axle unit fitted to the R1T and R1S.

 In the first quarter of 2023, Rivian transitioned to using a single "Enduro" motor on the front axle, developed in-house.
 The "Enduro" motor was developed to reduce costs and alleviate a production bottleneck due to a shortage of power semiconductors used in the Bosch-sourced traction motors; Enduro motors will be shared with dual-motor powertrain variants of the R1T and R1S.
 Production of the Enduro drive units began in February 2023.

 For the RCV, the single-motor model has a maximum rated output of 320 hp and 299 lbft.

 Battery

 The high-voltage traction battery is carried beneath the body floor.
-Initially, only one traction battery size will be manufactured, with the same 135 kW-hr capacity and composition as the "Large" battery for R1T and R1S vehicles, using Samsung NCA battery chemistry in 2170-sized cylindrical cells.
-However, Rivian have announced they plan to migrate commercial vehicle batteries to a lithium iron phosphate chemistry, sized to meet a target range of 150 mi.
-LFP migration for the EDV was completed in the first quarter of 2023, simultaneous with the switch to the single Enduro motor.
+Initially, only one traction battery size would be manufactured, with the same 135 kW-hr capacity and composition as the "Large" battery for R1T and R1S vehicles, using Samsung NCA battery chemistry in 2170-sized cylindrical cells.
+However, Rivian announced they plan to migrate commercial vehicle batteries to a lithium iron phosphate chemistry, sized to meet a target range of 150 mi, and completed the migration to LFP batteries in the first quarter of 2023, simultaneous with the switch to the single Enduro motor.

-The EDV-900, which has the largest cargo volume, is equipped with a smaller battery; because Amazon typically delivers bulky yet relatively light packages, the largest vans mostly operate in dense neighborhoods, which do not require a very long range.
+The model which contains the largest cargo volume, the EDV-900, also contains the smallest battery.
+As these trucks deliver bulky yet relatively light packages, these vans mostly operate in dense neighborhoods, which do not require a very long range.
 The tested range with the NCA battery and dual-motor front-drive is 201 mi under the EPA driving cycle, but for the vans delivered to Amazon, the range is limited by software to 150 mi.

-Charging speeds of up to 150 kW are possible, although initial models were limited to 50 kW.
-An on-board charger is capable of accepting AC power at a maximum speed of 11 kW.
-Regenerative braking is standard, but the level is not selectable.
+The vehicle supports DC fast charging speeds of up to 100 kW, although initial models were limited to 50 kW.
+An on-board charger is capable of accepting AC power at a maximum speed of 11 kW, intended for overnight charging.
+Regenerative braking is standard on all models.